 An ancient, out-of-shape dinosaur who's been hibernating under a rock the past seven years suddenly awakens from his peaceful slumber and wanders back out into the coding world.
-Leaving the comfortable confines of his cozy cave, he's both bewildered and fascinated with the new state of universe he now suddenly finds himself in.
+Leaving the comfortable confines of his cozy cave, he's both bewildered and fascinated with the new state of the universe he now suddenly finds himself in.
 Thus, once a week, over the next year, he vows to aimlessly roam the internet and submit PRs to random repositories all around the world in order to reacclimate to modern-day, civil society.

 Along the way, I'll blog about my findings and observations here.

 This is the Tale of the Open-Source Avenger.

 In the 1999 film, Blast from the Past, there's a scene when Brendan Fraser first emerges from a bomb shelter that he's been living in for thirty years.
 There's some backstory about the Cold War or whatnot and Fraser's been underground with his family for three decades hiding from nuclear annihilation, but as a member of the 30-something gang now, Fraser at last climbs out from the blast shelter and sees the blue sky and modern civilization for the first time in his life.
 To say the least, he's utterly amazed.